2jacobtan/my-recommendations/README.md

 • [Atom One Dark Coal - by shiftybody](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#common_weight_name_mapping) (dark)

 Soft colours, even luminance.
-Distinct semantic highlighting. [no colour for operators]
+Distinct semantic highlighting. [no colour for operators, see `customizing a colour theme` section below]

+### B-tier

 • [Monokai Pro - by Monokai original author](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode) (dark)

 Icon theme + Colour theme.
 Icon themes are nice (better than the bulit-in), can be applied separately from the colour theme.
-Some shortcomings on its colour theme: does not distinguish module names by unique colour; like 99% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay. [no colour for data constructors]
+Some shortcomings on its colour theme: does not distinguish module names by unique colour; like 90% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay. [no colour for data constructors]

-• [Vim Theme - by HarryHopkinson](https://marketplace.visualstudio.com/items?itemName=HarryHopkinson.vim-theme) (dark; has light theme too but not good)

-Coherent colours avoiding blue shades.
-Distinct semantic highlighting.
-Choice of contrast level (soft, medium, hard).

 ### built-in/pre-installed themes (the good ones)